MrGrasss/TeleBlitz-BestTelebot/README.md

     - Add members to group: This will always first join your clients to the destined group before adding your scraped users.
-In the adder folder you will find a config file to adjust at which added amount per client the program should wait and what the wait time should be.
+In the adder folder you will find a config file to adjust at which added amount per client the program should wait, what the wait time should be and seperate add times.
 We need these waits else the members will look like their being added when they actually are not.

     - Admin Promoter: This feature needs atleast one of your clients to be admin in the channel and your clients to have usernames.
 You can use the "Username Changer" to guarantee this works.